muellerberndt/apkx/README.md

 $ sudo ./install.sh
 ```

+Notes:

-Note: JRE needs to be installed and in PATH.
+- JRE needs to be installed and in PATH;
+- enjarify requires Python 3

 ## Usage